Status and phase

 This Phase Ib/IIa study comprises a Main Study and a Study Extension.

-The Main Study has been designed according to a 3+3 dose escalation/dose expansion design in MSS mCRC patients.
-A dose expansion will be conducted at both the intermediate and high dose levels, if tolerated, with the purpose of generating additional and more robust safety and preliminary efficacy data.
+The Main Study has been designed according to a 3+3 Dose Escalation/dose Expansion design in refractory pMMR-MSS mCRC patients.
+The fixed-dose Expansion phase will be conducted at the recommended dose for expansion (RDE), with the purpose of generating additional and more robust safety and efficacy data.
+27 patients are predicted in the Dose Escalation phase and 52 in the Expansion phase, respectively.

 No control arm was included, as the target patient population of this study consists of patients in whom the overall survival is less than 6 months and treatment options are very limited and often poorly tolerated, making unlikely that the study results can be significantly biased.